pguenon/CASIMODO/README.md

 You may give as inputs other coordinates to CASIMODO.

 For that you need to fill the following parameters :
 * *coordinates_to_add* is a list of paths to the time evolution files of the coordinates you want to add.
-In the time evolution files, the first column should be the time in ps and the second column be either the distance in A or the angle in °.
+In the time evolution files, the first column should be the time in ps and the second column be either the distance in angstroms or the angle in °.
 * *type_coordinates_to_add* is a list of types for the coordinates to add (angle or distance).
 * *residues_coordinates_to_add* is a list of residue numbers involved in each coordinates to add.
 If you want to put more than one residue per coordinate, just put an underscore in between each number.